 - It is the responsibility of the pharmacist to obtain and submit the correct NABP e-PID and birthday (MMDD) to ACCP.

 - The pharmacist will also be responsible to assure that the information in their NABP profile is accurate.
 Pharmacists are encouraged to monitor their NABP profile regularly as discrepancies that are identified shortly after an activity may be able to be resolved.
 Those that are beyond the 60-day window for reporting may not be resolved.

 - ACCP has set deadlines for the claiming of CE credit on all activities.
 These deadlines are in place to ensure reporting to the CPE Monitor® is completed per the required time frame of 60 days after the activity takes place.
 ACCP reports pharmacists earned credit to the CPE Monitor® monthly, usually by week one of each month.

 Please note: If a pharmacist/pharmacy technician fails to set up their NABP e-Profile Identification Number, ACCP will not be able to provide the ACPE/NABP with the information which will allow pharmacists/pharmacy technicians to track completed continuing pharmacy education credit(s).
-ACCP cannot be responsible for individuals who have not taken the necessary steps to obtain their NABP e-Profile Identification Number and who have not provided this to ACCP prior to CPE post-event testing.
-For more information, or for answers to Frequently Asked Questions regarding CPE Monitor, please visit Accreditation Council for Pharmacy Education.
+ACCP cannot be responsible for individuals who have not taken the necessary steps to obtain their NABP e-PID and who have not provided this to ACCP prior to CPE post-events.
+For more information, or for answers to Frequently Asked Questions regarding CPE Monitor®, please visit Accreditation Council for Pharmacy Education.